This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Ingredients

-• 3 cups all purpose flour (350 grams)
+• 3 cups all purpose flour, (350 grams)

-• 4 teaspoons granulated sugar (17 grams)
+• 4 teaspoons granulated sugar, (17 grams)

-• 1-¼ teaspoons salt (7 grams)
+• 1 ¼ teaspoons salt, (7 grams)

 • 1 teaspoon baking powder

-• 16 tablespoons butter chilled (232 grams)
+• 16 tablespoons butter, chilled (232 grams)

-• 1 cup sourdough starter 227 grams
+• 1 cup active sourdough starter, 227 grams

-• 2 to 6 tablespoons ice water (60 to 90 grams)
+• 2 to 6 tablespoons cold water, (60 to 90 grams)

 Instructions